 An icon to unlock an app’s full potential

 One of the cooler things that I’ve gotten to play a part in at Hilton is the creation of graphic and interface assets for the Hilton Honors App.

 I created an icon set that included an image that became the main graphic for the launch and use of digital key—a part of the Hilton Honors app that smartly turns your mobile device into a room key.

 Knowing my work is representative of something thousands of customers use on a daily basis and have a positive association with is rewarding.
 As we tested and launched the product, there were many celebrations and a t-shirt to boot.

 A team-building event where what’s made are friendships

-Obsessive Type was an afternoon typography-themed workshop held as a fun outing for designers in Hilton’s User Experience Group.
-The name is inspired by the Stefan Sagmeister quote, “Obsessions make my life worse but my work better”—and oh, lest we forget—typography.
+Obsessive Type was an afternoon typography-themed workshop I coordinated as an outing for designers in Hilton’s User Experience Group.
+The Stefan Sagmeister quote, “Obsessions make my life worse, but my work better” inspires the concept behind event.

-This workshop was one of a few our group enjoyed covering design-friendly topics like typography and printmaking, tools and photography (that’s me on the far right).
-We had a conversation over a short slide presentation and then made hand-carved letter-based balsa woodcut block prints.
+This workshop was one of a few our group enjoyed covering design-friendly topics like typography and printmaking, tools and photography.

 Workshop space and “L” woodcut photo: instagram.com/luistoro